lsuhadolnik/VSCode-NWRM/README.md

 ## Features

 - **Interactive authentication** – Sign in to your Dynamics CRM tenant and automatically discover all environments using the Discovery Service.
 After signing in, you're prompted to choose the environment to connect to.
-The device login page opens in your browser automatically.
+A prompt copies the device code to your clipboard and opens the login page for you.
 - **Virtual file system** – Browse and edit Web Resources as regular files in a custom tree view.
 - **Publish on save** – Press `Ctrl+S` to publish updates back to Dynamics CRM.
 - **Sidebar integration** – A dedicated view allows you to connect to an environment and manage Web Resources.